connexcs/docs/docs/calling-card.md

 A [calling card](https://en.wikipedia.org/wiki/Telephone_card) allows customers to pre-allocate credit and configuration data based on a unique identification method, such as a PIN code.

 !!! warning "Calling Card restrictions"
-    **ConnexCS** is a Class 4 switch, so it is without the IVR menu's required to access number configuration.
+    **ConnexCS** is a Class 4 switch, so does not include the IVR menu required to access number configuration.
 Currently, calling cards are only available as a mobile phone application.

 ## Mobile Application
 In **ConnexCS**, calling cards are created in bulk, and then assigned with credit and routing configuration.

 ### Provisioning Strategy
-~~The white-labeled ConnexCS Mobile Dialler application can be downloaded from [url].~~
+~~The white-labeled ConnexCS Mobile Dialer application can be downloaded from [url].~~

-Once a provisioning code is entered, the app  requests two pieces of information from our servers:
+Once a provisioning code is entered, the application requires two pieces of information from our servers:

 * Branding information for the providing company.
 * Provision information to auto-setup credentials.